How Close Are We To Working 3D Printed Hearts?

 When put under testing, ETH Zurich’s silicone heart lasted a few thousand beats before the material could no longer take the strain.
 Depending on your heart rate, this equates to between 30 and 45 minutes of human functioning.
 Therefore, it seems we still have a way to go before an artificial heart is possible.

 3D printed hearts offer an exciting alternative to current systems of organ donation.
 With self-driving cars promising to drop road accident deaths to a fraction of current levels, organs from donors is predicted to drop significantly.
-We need a new way to source organs, and 3D bioprinting them could be what saves us.
+We need an alternative — and less demise-centered — way of harvesting organs, and 3D bioprinting could be what saves us.

 It’s too early to tell how feasible this is, as fully developed organs are still far from reality.
 Though don’t dismiss it as sci-fi either, 3D printing is an exponential technology and prone to huge discoveries.
 The future is always exciting, and we will have to see what it presents us.